What Career is Right for Me?

-There’s no one true way to determine how to choose a career.
-There are questions you can ask yourself, however, to start putting the pieces of the puzzle together.
+There’s no one right way to determine how to choose a career.
+However, there are questions you can ask yourself to start putting the pieces of the puzzle together.

 Discovering your passion is an ideal starting point when considering what job is right for you.
 While working provides you with a paycheck that supports your needs, what you put into a career can also transform the “weekly grind” into a rewarding professional pathway.